owkin/GrAIdient/README.md

 Ready for the grAIt descent? <br />
 <br />

 GrAIdient is a framework that allows deep learning models to be developed using the internal GPU of a Mac, unlocking researchers to more easily train and run AI models on their own computers.

+GrAIdient exposes the graph of layers, providing a unique way to design deep learning models for greater understanding, control and reproducibility.

-Though deeply grounded to the data driven pipeline, the goal is to challenge the very understanding of deep learning models and inject human intelligence to go from black box models to white box models.
+Though deeply grounded to the data driven pipeline, the goal is to challenge the very understanding of deep learning models and inject human intelligence where relevant; to transition from black box models to white box models, and all the gradients in between.

+Check out this toy [VGG example](Tests/GrAIExamples/VGGExample.swift) and its [documentation](Docs/Examples/VGG) to get started with GrAIdient today.

 ## ✨ Key Features